What is Tonic Water?

 Carbonated water has many different names, including seltzer, club soda, and bubbly water.
 The name is not purely regional – people in New England call it club soda, while Europeans call it sparkling water.
 However, all these drinks have one thing in common: they all contain carbonated water.
 This carbonated water is added to the drink to enhance the flavor, reduce the alcohol content, and make the drink more appealing.

-See also Benefits of Hydrogen Water
+See also The Benefits of Drinking a Gallon of Water a Day

 Tonic water differs from seltzer and club soda because it contains an alkaloid called quinine, which imparts a bitter taste to the drink.
 While quinine is toxic in high quantities, a small amount is safe for human consumption.
 To add flavor, tonic water also contains sugar, nectar, and high-fructose corn syrup.
 Compared to seltzer, tonic water is bitterer in taste and has a more complex flavor.
 Tonic water is a great mixer with summer cocktails.